Citation, DOI, disclosures and article data

 The right ventricle ejects into a low-impedance, highly distensible vascular bed, achieving an equal cardiac output to the left ventricle, albeit with one-sixth the stroke work required.
 These characteristics of the pulmonary arterial circulation, representing the right ventricular afterload, explain in part the unique features of right ventricular ejection in health; the lower pressures result in minimal isovolumic contraction, and the capacious upstream vasculature allows flow to continue during the pressure decline in late systole.
 This "hangout" phenomenon may account for more than half of right ventricular output 6.

-posterior descending artery via septal branches supply the posterior 1/3 IV septum
+posterior descending artery via septal branches supply the posterior third of the interventricular septum

-- the other 2/3 of the IV septum is supplied by septal branches of the left anterior descending artery
+the other two-thirds of the interventricular septum is supplied by septal branches of the left anterior descending artery

 On contrast-enhanced chest CT and cardiac MRI, the right ventricle when measured on axial slices can be considered enlarged when the transverse diameter is ≥60 mm (male) and ≥57 mm (female) 4.

 On transthoracic echocardiography the right ventricle can be considered enlarged when 5:

 the proximal outflow tract diameter exceeds 35 mm